arpita-sahakar/functional-react/README.md

-# useState

-In this activity we will practice using the useState hook in React.
+In this activity we will practice using the useState and useEffect Hooks in React by transforming a stateful class component into a functional component with React Hooks.

-## Instructions
+# Instructions

-- Replace your React application's src folder with [Unsolved/src](Unsolved/src).
+* Replace your React application's src folder with [Unsolved/src](Unsolved/src).

-- If you created a new React app, you will need to install Bootstrap by running `npm install --save bootstrap` and adding `import 'bootstrap/dist/css/bootstrap.min.css';` in `index.js`.
+* If you created a new React app, you will need to install axios and React Router.

-- Start the application in dev mode by running `npm start` in your terminal.
+* Start the application in dev mode by running `npm start` in your terminal.

-- Open your browser to [localhost:3000](http://localhost:3000) and study the rendered application.
+* Open your browser to [localhost:3000](http://localhost:3000) and study the rendered application.

-- Update this application to accomplish the following:
+* Update this application to accomplish the following:

-- In `pages/Signup/index.js`, replace `NAME_HERE` and `PASSWORD_HERE` with code that will display both the name and password.

-- The state of the Signup component should be handled by the useState Hook.

-- When the value of an input field changes, the state should update, causing the component to render.

-- Upon form submission, the `handleSubmit` method should `console.log` the username and password.
+* In `pages/Search/index.js`, Create a functional component in place of the class component.

+* Replace `this.state` and all instances of `this.setState` using the `useState` Hook.

+* Replace all component lifecycle methods with their Hook counterparts.

+* Remove the search button and utilize the `useEffect` Hook to query every time the user inputs anything into the search bar.